-PENALTY: 1st Offense: Batter is declared out, runners return to previously occupied base, batter is ejected from the game.
-2nd Offense (either by same batter or same team): Team is disqualified from tournament play.
+VIOLATION: If first offense, batter is ruled out, runners return to previous base, batter and head coach are ejected from that game plus the following game.
+If second offense by same team, team is disqualified from tournament play.

 - 6. Knee, elbow, hand, wrist, arm guard or brace made of plaster, metal or any other hard substance, even though covered or insulated with soft packing, is illegal.
 A hinged knee brace, if properly covered and padded with no metal protruding is LEGAL. - 7.
 Teams must supply their own first-aid kits.
 Athletic trainers may or may not be present.
 Should a serious injury occur, player's parent/guardian and coach shall be allowed on the field.
 Parent/guardian or coach shall determine if an ambulance/paramedics should be called at the injured party's expense.